yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 The "none" algorithm should only be used when the JWT is cryptographically protected by other means.
 JWTs using "none" are often used in application contexts in which the content is optionally signed;
 then the URL-safe claims representation and processing can be the same in both the signed and unsigned cases.
-JWT libraries should not generate JWTs using "none" unless explicitly requested to do by the caller.
+JWT libraries SHOULD NOT generate JWTs using "none" unless explicitly requested to do by the caller.

 Applications SHOULD follow these algorithm-specific recommendations: